-Analytics are all the rage these days, as they’re powering some truly remarkable advances across industries.
+Analytics are all the rage these days, as they’re powering some genuinely remarkable advances across industries.
 While standing under a sign that says “learning analytics” is a great way to get some attention in the learning community, what is learning analytics and what does it mean for corporate learning programs?

 the measurement, collection, analysis, and reporting of data about learners and their contexts, for purposes of understanding and optimizing learning and the environments in which it occurs

 In the corporate context, the purpose of learning is to develop people to perform better in their jobs, to prepare them for the next steps in their careers, and to ensure the long-term success of organizations.
-“Learners” are often better described as “employees,” or sometimes even “prospective employees.”
+“Learners” are often better described as “employees” or sometimes even “prospective employees.”

 the measurement, collection, analysis, and reporting of data about learners, learning experiences, and learning programs, for purposes of understanding and optimizing learning and its impact on an organization’s performance